Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Benchmark Circuits

 \section{Benchmark Circuits}

-All evaluated circuits are combinational Boolean circuits, consistent with the circuit model assumed by garbled-circuit protocols.
-This restriction allows us to isolate and study the function-recovery problem induced by gate hiding, without introducing orthogonal challenges such as sequential state reconstruction.
-Point functions, which represent an extreme case for function recovery, are analyzed separately in a dedicated section.
+All evaluated circuits are combinational Boolean circuits, consistent with the model assumed in garbled-circuit protocols.
+This restriction isolates the function-recovery problem induced by gate hiding from orthogonal challenges such as sequential state reconstruction.
+Point functions, representing an extreme case for function recovery, are analyzed separately in Section~\ref{sec:pointfunctions}.

-To match the gate-level structure assumed in gate-hiding protocols, we synthesize all designs using Synopsys Design Compiler with a complete two-input Boolean gate library of size sixteen.
-This library corresponds to the most general two-input Boolean gate model used in gate-hiding constructions and induces maximal gate-type uncertainty for function recovery attacks.
+\fixed{\reviewnotemulti{\ref{ae:theoretical:scalability}}Our benchmark set comprises three classes of circuits, described below.
+Fig.~\ref{fig:circuitsize} summarizes the distribution of circuit sizes over the full evaluation suite.
+Excluding point functions, the set contains 72 circuits of varying sizes, with 2 to 257 primary inputs, 2 to 129 outputs, and 4 to 768 gates.
+For the 2PC and MPC benchmarks, the circuits are synthesized using Synopsys Design Compiler over the full library of sixteen two-input Boolean gates.}

-The benchmark set comprises three classes of combinational circuits.
-Figure~\ref{fig:circuitsize} summarizes the distribution of circuit sizes across the evaluation suite.
-We describe each class in detail below.
+\begin{enumerate} \item \textbf{ISCAS Benchmarks.} We include standard benchmarks from ISCAS'89.
+Following \cite{el2015integrated}, sequential circuits are converted to combinational form by unrolling one cycle and replacing each flip-flop with a primary input.
+Gates with fan-in greater than two are decomposed into cascaded two-input gates.